Olatubosun/rocksdb.docs/WriteUnprepared-Transactions.md

 In this case, the final prepare gets BeginPersistedPrepareXID instead of BeginUnprepareXID to denote that the transaction has been truly prepared.

-Note that although the DB (sst files) are backward- and forward-compatible between WritePreparedTxn and WriteUnpreparedTxn, the WAL of WriteUnpreparedTxn is not forward-compatible with that of  WritePreparedTxn: WritePreparedTxn will successfully fail on recovering form a WAL files generated by WriteUnpreparedTxn because of the new marker types.
+Note that although the DB (sst files) are backward- and forward-compatible between WritePreparedTxn and WriteUnpreparedTxn, the WAL of WriteUnpreparedTxn is not forward-compatible with that of WritePreparedTxn: WritePreparedTxn will successfully fail on recovering from WAL files generated by WriteUnpreparedTxn because of the new marker types.
 However, WriteUnpreparedTxn is still fully backward compatible with WritePreparedTxn and will be able to read WritePreparedTxn WAL files, since they will look the same.

 ## Commit

-On commit, the commit map and unprepared heap needs to be updated.
+On commit, the commit map and unprepared heap need to be updated.
 For WriteUnprepared, a commit will potentially have multiple prepare sequence numbers associated with it.
 All (unprep_seq, commit_seq) pairs must be added to the commit map and all unprep_seq must be removed from the unprepare_heap.

 If commit is performed without a prepare and the transaction has not previously written unprepared batches, then the current unprepared batch of writes will be written out directly similar to CommitWithoutPrepareInternal in the WritePreparedTxn case.
 If the transaction has already written unprepared batches, then an implicit prepare phase is added.